 Identify and remove duplicate rows from CSV files

 Duplicates creep into datasets through repeated imports, merge errors, and manual entry.
 This tool finds them fast.
-Choose which columns define a "duplicate," preview the matches, then keep the first occurrence, last occurrence, or remove all copies.
+Choose which columns define a "duplicate," pick how strictly values are compared, preview the matches, then keep the first occurrence, last occurrence, or remove all copies.

 Initializing in your browser…